Radar: SpongeBob SquarePants

 - Wikipedia says that a "milkshake" is just "something that makes women special".
 That said, there still needs to be an explanation on how it got past the radar.

-- In "Mid-Life Crustacean", where Mr. Krabs wants to feel young again, he leaps into what he believes is a nightclub yelling "Any port in a storm!"
-Makes you wonder what he's talking about there...
+- In "Mid-Life Crustacean", where Mr. Krabs wants to feel young again, he leaps into what he believes is a nightclub yelling "Any porn in the store?!"

 - And who can forget the classic Radar-nuking moment of the panty raid?
 Yes, SpongeBob, Patrick, and Mr. Krabs literally sneak into a woman's house at night and attempt to rifle through her drawers.